plevym/conekta-go/docs/SubscriptionEventsResponse.md

 ### NewSubscriptionEventsResponse

-`func NewSubscriptionEventsResponse(object string, hasMore bool, ) *SubscriptionEventsResponse`
+`func NewSubscriptionEventsResponse(hasMore bool, object string, ) *SubscriptionEventsResponse`

 NewSubscriptionEventsResponse instantiates a new SubscriptionEventsResponse object This constructor will assign default values to properties that have it defined,